Matu2009/Java-Hacking/README.md

 # Usage:
 VulnScanner.java

-edit the code and go to var websiteUrl and put the one you want to attack
+Edit the code and go to var websiteUrl and put the one you want to attack